What to Pack for a Trip to Alaska

 Swimsuits

-Most cruise ships have a swimming pool, hot tub, or spa on the boat.
-You will need a swimsuit need to enjoy these amenities.
+Most cruise ships have a swimming pool, hot tub, or spa on board.
+You will need a swimsuit to enjoy these amenities.

 Exercise Clothing

-If you plan to use the exercise amenities aboard the ship, make sure you have the clothing you need for these activities.
+If you plan to use the ship's exercise amenities, make sure you have the appropriate clothing for these activities.

 Sea Sick Medicine

-If you are someone who gets nausea from boat travel, make sure you consult with your doctor to find out what you can use while traveling.
+If you get nauseated from boat travel, make sure you consult your doctor to find out what you can use while traveling.

 Sun Screen